 XAI is a central theme of many research teams in machine learning worldwide.
 The present workshop aims at improving our understanding of AI decision processes by framing its intimate mechanisms in a scientific perspective.
 This will help the transition from matte-box to clear-box machine learning algorithms.

-The workshop will take place from Monday 16 January to Friday 27 January 2023.
-The registration is now closed.
+The workshop took place on Monday 16 January to Friday 27 January 2023.
 A virtual open day summarising the scientific findings will be scheduled after the end of the workshop.

 Elena Agliari (“Sapienza” University of Rome)